deepmodeling/dpgen/doc/run/Overview-of-the-run-process.md

 02.fp : Selected structures will be calculated by first principles methods(default VASP).
 DP-GEN will obtain some new data and put them together with initial data and data generated in previous iterations.
 After that a new training will be set up and DP-GEN will enter next iteration!

-To execute the run process, param.json and machine.json are the two files required, which will be introduced in detail in the following sections.
+In the run process of the DP-GEN, we need to specify the basic information about the system, the initial data, details of the training, exploration, and labeling tasks.
+In addition, we need to specify the software, machine environment, and computing resource and enable the process of job generation, submission, query, and collection automatically.
+We can perform the run process as we expect by specifying the keywords in param.json and machine.json, and they will be introduced in detail in the following sections.

-Here, we give a description of the run process.
+Here, we give a general description of the run process.
 We can execute the run process of DP-GEN easily by:

 ```
 dpgen run param.json machine.json